 3 – Photo Contest

-#10 – Share a photo of yourself in our store (hotels, or restaurant).
+#10 – Share a photo of yourself at our location.
 If you have a store, ask your visitors to take a photo of themselves while visiting.
 Then, ask them to tag themselves (they just have to appear on it!).
 This can be a very efficient way to spread the word about your location for free!

 Pros: a great way to get a lot of visuals of people in your store and free publicity.